CALL US: (702) 383.6085

 Taxicab Drivers' Rights to Nevada Minimum Wage

-Taxi drivers in Nevada are entitled to be paid at least the minimum hourly wage.
-That means their pay for each hour worked must currently equal at least $8.25 an hour or, if certain medical insurance is made available, $7.25 an hour.
+Taxi drivers in Nevada are entitled to be paid at least the minimum hourly wage unless their union collective bargaining agreement has waived that right.
+That means their pay for each hour worked must currently equal at least $9.75 an hour or, if certain medical insurance is made available, $8.75 an hour.
 That hourly rate in Nevada must be paid IN ADDITION to whatever tips the driver earns.

-For example, if the driver works a 12 hour shift and takes a 1 hour break, he has worked 11 hours and must earn, from HIS share of the fares collected and AFTER paying for any required gas, at least 11 times $7.25 or $8.25 or $79.75 or $90.75 for that shift.
-Many taxi drivers may not be receiving that minimum payment.
+For example, if the driver works a 12 hour shift and takes a 1 hour break, he has worked 11 hours and must earn, from HIS share of the fares collected and AFTER paying for any required gas, at least 11 times $8.75 or $9.75 or $96.25 or $107.25 for that shift.

 It is possible that if you are covered by a union contract you may not have to be paid the minimum hourly wage, but please call this office anyway to discuss your situation even if you work under a union contract.